fullstack-workspace/loginApp_modernjs_onemoretry/README.md

 **Note:**
 If you move or restart your Codespace, the domain may change.
 Always update `dev.assetPrefix` to match your current Codespaces URL.

+## Making Ports Public in GitHub Codespaces

+When using GitHub Codespaces, some services might need to be accessed publicly (outside your Codespace).
+To make a port visible publicly:

+1. Open your Codespace.
+2. Go to the **Ports** tab (usually at the bottom or side panel).
+3. Find the port you want to expose.
+4. Right-click on the port.
+5. Select **Port Visibility** > **Public**.

+This allows anyone with the link to access the service running on that port.